 The Company's consolidated financial statements are prepared on a historical cost basis, which does not completely account for the effects of inflation.
 Material and labor expenses are the Company's primary costs.
 The cost of polymers, its primary raw material, was essentially unchanged from one year ago.
-Entegris expects the cost of resins to remain stable in the upcoming fiscal year.
-Labor costs, including taxes and fringe benefits, rose slightly in fiscal 2003 and moderate increases also can be reasonably anticipated for fiscal 2004.
+Entegris expects the cost of resins to increase in the upcoming fiscal year due to pricing surcharges implemented by some suppliers based on rising oil prices.
+Labor costs, including taxes and fringe benefits, rose slightly in fiscal 2004 and moderate increases also can be reasonably anticipated for fiscal 2005.
+Typically, the Company's products are not sold under long-term contracts.
+Consequently, the Company can adjust its selling prices, to the extent allowed by competition, to reflect cost increases caused by inflation.